 Thoydon-Garnon in Essex was and ancient homestead of the family.
 "The parish takes the adjunct to its name from the family of Gernon, who were anciently its proprietors."
 Great and Little Birch in Essex was an ancient family seat.
 "Birch Castle was fortified against Henry III. by Sir Ralph Gernon, then lord of the manor: there are still some remains."

 Early History of the Grennent family

-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Grennent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grennent research.
+Another 163 words (12 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Grennent History in all our PDF Extended History products and printed products wherever possible.

 Grennent Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Garnon, Garnons, Gernan, Gernon, Gernen, Garnham and many more.